fpecco/AutoTasker/README.md

 # AutoTasker
-Simple Python Automation for automate CSV download from a site.
+Simple Python Automation with Selenium for CSV download from a site.